Onkar-Muttemwar/Azure-Terraform/README.md

 # Azure-Terraform

-Use Terraform to create Storage account resource in Azure.
+Use Terraform to create storage account resources in Azure.